-from the literally-above-the-law dept
+from the why-not-adopt-big-ag's-patented-approach-instead? dept

 Seeds might not seem to have much to do with digital technology, but the DNA that lies at their heart is in fact digital information, and thus many of the issues that concern Techdirt also apply here.
 One of the key battlegrounds for seeds and their ownership is Africa, as we discussed back in 2013.
 The Belgian site Mondiaal Nieuws has an update on what's happening in one of the poorest African countries, Tanzania.
 Things aren't looking good there following a change in the relevant law:

 "If you buy seeds from Syngenta or Monsanto under the new legislation, they will retain the intellectual property rights.
 If you save seeds from your first harvest, you can use them only on your own piece of land for non-commercial purposes.
 You're not allowed to share them with your neighbors or with your sister-in-law in a different village, and you cannot sell them for sure.
 But that's the entire foundation of the seed system in Africa", says Michael Farrelly [from an organic farming movement in Tanzania].